 Vancouver is a city that is located in the state of Washington.
 It serves as the county seat for Clark County and is a suburb of Portland.
 Through the years, Vancouver has been named as one of the best places to live in the country.

 The city’s largest employer is PeaceHealth Southwest Medical Center.
 Other significant employers include Evergreen Public Schools, Vancouver Public Schools, the County of Clark and Fred Meyer, each of which employs over 1,000 people.

 Vancouver Population Growth

 Vancouver has seen extensive population growth.
-In some cases, it has been due to expansion of the city limits through annexation.
-The largest growth occurred between the censuses taken in 1990 and 2000, when the population grew from just over 46,000 to over 143,000.
+In some cases, it has been due to the expansion of the city limits through annexation.
+The largest growth occurred between the censuses taken in 1990 and 2000 when the population grew from just over 46,000 to over 143,000.
 Though growth in recent years hasn’t been quite as staggering, since the 2010 census, estimates show that the population has grown by over 8%, indicating that Vancouver is well on its way to hitting 200,000 residents in the near future.

 The Chinook and Klickitat tribes were the original inhabitants of Vancouver.
 Europeans arrived in the late 1700s, bringing along with them smallpox which eradicated about half of the Native American population by the early 1800s.
 The population of these original inhabitants and their ancestors continued to decline with the introduction of other diseases including malaria and measles.